Simo Lampinen: Biography

 Lampinen's Lancia Beta Coupé of the 1975 RAC Rally.

 Lampinen was born in Porvoo.
 Having contracted polio at a young age, he was left with a pronounced limp, and as a result he was granted a driving licence aged 17 so he could travel to and from school more easily.
 He quickly graduated to competitive driving, and won the Finnish Rally Championship twice in succession in 1963 and 1964.

-His early victories were in the Saab 96, before being lured to Lancia in 1970 where he continued his winning ways.
+Lampinen's early victories were in the Saab 96, before being lured to Lancia in 1970 where he continued his winning ways.
 He also drove for Peugeot, Fiat and Triumph, though without the same success.

-More recently, he has been Clerk of the Course at the Rally Finland, the event he won three times himself, and he has also assisted Saab in two racing events; their Saab 900 Talladega Challenge in Alabama in 1996 where several speed records were set, and the 2000 Pikes Peak race, when Per Eklund won in a race-prepped Saab 9-3 Viggen.
+More recently, Lampinen has been Clerk of the Course at the Rally Finland, the event he won three times himself, and he has also assisted Saab in two racing events; their Saab 900 Talladega Challenge in Alabama in 1996 where several speed records were set, and the 2000 Pikes Peak race, when Per Eklund won in a race-prepped Saab 9-3 Viggen.